14 Zero Waste Deodorants For The Best Sustainable Smells

-Like most things zero-waste (whether it’s in your bathroom, kitchen, or toothcare, haircare, makeup and more), you can forgo the pre-made product all together and make it yourself based on your preferences and needs.
+Like most things zero-waste (whether it’s in your zero waste bathroom, zero waste kitchen, or zero waste toothpaste), you can forgo the pre-made product all together and make it yourself based on your preferences and needs.

 Remember, most of the products on this list start just that way.